She Knows Me Too Well

-"She Knows Me Too Well" is a song written by Brian Wilson and Mike Love for the American rock band The Beach Boys, about a man who is engrossed and obsessed in his own jealousy and insecurity.
+"She Knows Me Too Well" is a song written by Brian Wilson and Mike Love for the American rock band the Beach Boys, about a man who is engrossed and obsessed in his own jealousy and insecurity.
 It was released on the 1965 album The Beach Boys Today!, initially serving as the B-side of their "When I Grow Up (To Be a Man)" single in 1964.
-It was one of the first songs that Brian wrote while under the influence of marijuana.
+It was among the earliest songs Brian composed while influenced by marijuana.